pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/projects-and-stacks.md

 ![Stack outputs and configuration](/images/docs/reference/service/stack-outputs-and-configuration.png)

-You can see other details such as who applied the update and when, as well as counts of added, updated, and unchanged resources.
+You can see other details, such as who applied the update, when, and counts of added, updated, and unchanged resources.
 If your stack is integrated with a CI/CD pipeline, such as [GitHub Actions]({{< relref "/docs/guides/continuous-delivery/github-actions" >}}), you also see useful links to data like your Git commit hash, mapped branch, and pull request ID.

 #### Custom Stack Tags